Functionalism in Psychology and Sociology Explained

 Overall, the historical background of functionalism in psychology is characterised by a shift towards understanding the adaptive functions of behaviour and mental processes, with key figures such as William James, Dewey, Carr, Angell, and Thorndike shaping the development of the theory.

 The development of functionalism was shaped by pioneering thinkers who challenged traditional psychological approaches and emphasised the adaptive purposes of mental processes.
-Understanding these foundational figures provides essential context for how functionalist thinking evolved and continues to influence educational practice today.
+Understanding these foundational figures provides essential context for how functionalist thinking evolved and continues to influence educational practise today.

 William James (1842-1910) is widely regarded as the founder of functional psychology in America.
 His seminal work, The Principles of Psychology (1890), transformed psychological thinking by shifting focus from the structure of consciousness to its function.
 James argued that mental processes exist because they serve practical purposes in helping organisms adapt to their environments.